systemcraft-labs/systemcraft-core/GOVERNANCE.md

 Nothing changes quietly.

 ---
+## Emotional Accountability Protocol (EAP)

+This system recognizes that unclear responsibility, invisible emotional labor, and ambiguous authority structures systematically harm individuals and degrade systems.

+EAP (Emotional Accountability Protocol) exists to ensure that:

+1. No authority is exercised without explicit responsibility.
+2. No responsibility is assigned without clear decision rights.
+3. Emotional labor is not assumed, implied, or silently extracted.
+4. Ambiguity is treated as a systemic failure, not an individual weakness.

+Any participant holding decision-making power must:

+- Explicitly declare their scope of responsibility
+- Accept accountability for downstream impact
+- Refrain from shifting emotional, structural, or cognitive burden onto others

+Failure to meet these conditions invalidates decision authority.

+This protocol is non-negotiable and applies to all governance layers, including founders, operators, contributors, and delegated leaders.
 **A system that requires sacrifice is broken.
 A system that requires silence is dangerous.
 Systemcraft exists so that no one has to carry what was never theirs.**